-Installing The Expansion Card
+Installing the Expansion Card

-- 1. Insert the expansion card into the connector on the system board to secure it in place and press down the card retention latch downward. - 2.
-Install the cover. - 3.
+- 1. Insert the expansion card into it's connector on the system board and press down until it is securely in place. - 2.
+Repeat step 1 for other expansion cards, (if available). - 3.
+Install the cover. - 4.
 Follow the procedures in After Working Inside Your Computer.